March 20, 2026Generator Shaft Repair and Rebuild: HVOF Coatings & Machining

 A generator shaft repair might fail due to the multi-vendor model.
 When the coating shop, machine shop, and grinding facility are separate operations, tolerance handoffs become cumulative errors, documentation fragments, and accountability for the final result belongs to no one clearly.

-HFW's one-source model removes those variables.
+HFW's one-source model removes those variables to provide highly reliable, turnkey rebuilds.
 Every step happens in a single ISO 9001:2015 registered facility under one quality system.

 Performance Benchmarks HFW Consistently Achieves on Generator Shaft Repairs